 ⭐ Eat more spicy foods, which boosts metabolism

-⭐ Add chia seeds to your diet
+⭐ Add chia seeds to your diet to bulk up your food

 ⭐ Swap your regular cooking oil for coconut oil